Mermade/openapi-codegen/CONTRIBUTING.md

 First of all, many thanks for considering making a contribution to this project.

+## Submitting PRs

+Please **do not** include any changes to `package-lock.json` in your PRs, even if you are updating `package.json`.
+These changes are almost impossible to review for security implications.
+If necessary, `package-lock.json` will be regenerated and committed by a maintainer after your PR is merged.

 ## Configs

 The main thing we need is config files which control the process of which files are processed by a particular set of templates.
 Testing